lucaspastre/lucaspastre/README.md

 </div>

 ---
-### :man_technologist: About Me :
+### About Me :

-:telescope: I'm a scholarship holder at PET Computação UFSC, involved in offering academic assistance and working on projects that benefit the community.
+:telescope: I'm a scholarship holder at [PET Computação](https://petcomputacao.ufsc.br/), involved in offering academic assistance and working on projects that benefit the community.

-:seedling: I’m a Computer Science student at [UFSC](https://cco.ufsc.br/)., currently in my fourth semester.
+:seedling: I’m a Computer Science student at [UFSC](https://cco.ufsc.br/), currently in my fourth semester.

 :zap: I’m currently studying software development and am also engaged in a research project in the field of software engineering.